16th December, 2025

 HSE strongly recommends that first-aiders undertake annual refresher training, over half a day, during any three-year certification period.
 Although not mandatory, this will help qualified first-aiders maintain their basic skills and keep up to date with any changes to first-aid procedures.

-This type of informal or short bite-sized training is probably not going to be accredited.
-But it is just as important to maintain health and safety standards in between larger, more formal training courses where you would be more likely to find accredited providers.
+This type of informal or short, bite-sized training is probably not going to be accredited.
+But it is just as important to maintain health and safety standards in between larger, more formal training courses, where you would be more likely to find accredited providers.

 Can I carry out health and safety training myself?

-You can and should carry out some health and safety training yourself.
+You can, and should, carry out some health and safety training yourself.
 After all, you know your business better than anyone else.
-So for things like inductions and on the job training, it makes sense to either provide the training yourself or at least have an input on the information included.
+So for things like inductions and on-the-job training, it makes sense to either provide the training yourself or at least have an input on the information included.

 Again, it all comes down to what is necessary for the safety of your team.
 And within most workplaces, often a mixture of training is required.
 Taking into consideration the hazards and risks, and the roles team members have in the business.